tpemartin/113-1-R/Lecture-notes/13-character-class-2.md

 </details>

-> :exclemation: Double check `{m, n}` for the number of characters if it includes the character you want to match.
+> :exclamation: Double check `{m, n}` for the number of characters if it includes the character you want to match.

 ## Applications